AI Planet Identifier

 Examples: Earth's Moon, Europa, Titan, Phobos

 Note: This is a simplified classification.
-The solar system and broader universe contain many more celestial objects including asteroids, comets, exoplanets, stars, nebulae, and galaxies, each with unique characteristics and formation histories.
+The solar system and broader universe contain many more celestial objects including asteroids, comets, exoplanets, stars, nebulae, and galaxies.

 Fascinating Planet Facts